 Things we didn’t like

 The DWCP5520 is quite remarkable.
-The gimmick behind this hardware involves its slave pedal.
+The gimmick behind this hi hat hardware involves its slave pedal.
 First, it is a bass pedal.
-However, you can use it as a side pedal for playing percussion instruments, e.g. tambourine, cowbell, etc. In other words, this hi hat stand offers two functions in one piece.
+However, you can use it as a side pedal for playing hi hat percussion musical instrument, e.g. tambourine, cowbell, etc. In other words, this hi hat stand offers two functions in one piece.

 The approach may not be revolutionary.
 Nonetheless, it’s positively brilliant.
 With such an architecture, you save time when setting it up.

 As for the stand’s hi hat part, it’s a pretty much reliable tool.
 One thing that most people like about this Drum Workshop stand is its compact design.
 For this reason, it’s an ideal pick for people who don’t have roomy rehearsing spaces.

 This product also has a sturdy construction.
 Then again, it’s level of responsiveness is nothing less satisfying.
 The stand incorporates aluminium thus making it lightweight.

 Nevertheless, here’s a point to note.
 The stand’s slave pedal is on the left side.
 Unfortunately, you can’t change it.
 Therefore, right-pedalled drummers may need patience and some time to learn using the lever.

 This model product from Drum Workshop also has excellent grip.
 But it tends to have some degree of internal friction though.
 This problem seems to arise from its linkage system.